Mahaveer School

+In 2019, the school, along with other private schools in Jaipur City, was the subject of a protest by parents who were frustrated about fee hikes.

 Facilities

 Library

 The library has 64,000 books and a research centre on Jainism, in which rare ancient literature is available.
 Book Bank facilities are available for poor students and special facilities have been created for meritorious and weak students.
 They are permitted to draw as many books as they need and they are also permitted to purchase books and prepare for examination.
 The books are repurchased after the examinations.
 Newspaper and magazines in a reading room are available for teachers and students.

 Assembly Hall

-It can accommodate 500 children.
+It can accommodate 550 children.
 The hall has facilities for staging dramas and plays.

 Audio/visual room

 The room has LCD, overhead projectors, and a recording system.